-For the 2023 School Bond Transparency Report Card the SDTA awarded the District a B+ score.
+For the 2023 School Bond Transparency Report Card, the SDTA awarded the District a B+ score.
+The SDTA awards have not been published for the 2024 report cards.

 SOLANA BEACH SCHOOL DISTRICT

 (This Measure will appear on the ballot in the following form.)